min2ha/ukwa-site/content/target/50219/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Why doesn't the House of Lords move to Brussels?

 Richard Littlejohn wonders why the unelected peers are so determined to betray the majority of people they are paid to represent and frustrate Brexit.